- Senior School

 Why make this change when Scots has been such a strong advocate of a boys’ only education?

 Our vision is to create well-rounded, global citizens equipped for a 21st century life and we’ve never been afraid of change to give students the skills they need to succeed in life.
-The Prep and Middle Schools will remain boys only as we believe that a single sex environment for those ages is best for learning.
+The Prep and Middle Schools remain boys only as we believe that a single sex environment for those ages is best for learning.

 How will this make it better for students?